erdem-aslan/bus/README.md

 	// Optional
 	//
 	// Id is present for correlation between endpoints and contexts.
-	// More practical usage of different endpointIds is when you need to connect to the same endpoint with same ip/port/transport.
+	// More practical usage of different endpointIds is when you need to connect to the same endpoint with same ip/port/transport multiple times.
 	//
 	// Bus differentiates the endpoints by generating keys with;
 	//